 For all of the Ocean that surrounds Hawaii, there is very little by way of navigable inland water, which is part of what makes the Wailua River feel so special.
 That and the fact there is so much to explore – waterfalls, fern grottos and swimming holes to jump into.
 I was so keen to see them all that my arms ached for days after kayaking this patch of water.
 I simply borrowed a kayak from the guesthouse where I was staying but in hindsight, a tour would have been good because I could have combined the day with some hiking.
-This *Kayak tour also includes a hike through lush rainforest to Secret falls where you can swim and enjoy a picnic lunch.
-There is an alternative option of a boat trip if you don’t want to kayak – more on Fern Grotto below.
+Prefer not to kayak?
+You can take a tour that includes a River Cruise to Fern Grotto.
+More on Fern Grotto below.

 6. Go beach hopping

 So many beaches and so little time, that’s how I felt on Kauai.
 How to choose between them?
 Unlike Big Island where I was adamant I needed to see the rare Green Sand Beach, I simply visited the beaches that were conveniently located near where I was at the time.
 But if you want a more dedicated plan, here are some of the best beaches in Kauai to add to your itinerary:

 - Hanalei Bay – around two miles of beach backed by mountains, Hanalei Bay is often considered one of the best beaches in the world let alone Kauai.

 - Tunnels Beach – perfect for close to shore snorkelling.

 - Glass Beach – near the industrial Port Allen, glass beach is a beach formed by nature turning discarded glass into fine, small glass pebbles.